hindmasj/my-kudu-cluster/README.md

 ./local-spark-shell.sh
 ````

-We can try creating a KuduClient and working with our new table.
+We can try using the Kudu client to work with our new table.

 ````
 import scala.collection.JavaConversions._

-val builder = new KuduClient.KuduClientBuilder(kuduMasterURL)
-val client = builder.disableStatistics.build
-val tablesList = client.getTablesList
+val tablesList = kuduClient.getTablesList
 for(t <- tablesList.getTablesList) {println(t)}
 ````